suwebdev/wats1030-static-website/README.md

 * Ubuntu 14.04
 * LAMP App (click on the Apps tab to see the list of apps you can choose)
+* Select your SSH key so that you can SSH from you local machine terminal

 (You can pick any region and use any name.)